gianni1998/GreenLabs/README.md

 ## How to run the experiment?
 ### Preparation
-Install Android version 6.0.1 on the smartphone
+Install Android version 6.0.1 on the smartphone and dowload the native applications from the selected application list.

 ### Set up